tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * SQL allows us connect to a database and store, manipulate, and analyze the (often large amounts of) data within.

-* As companies continue to store data and leverage the insights derived from data analysis, SQL developers continue to be in high demand.
+* As companies continue to store data and leverage the insights derived from data analysis, SQL programmers continue to be in high demand.
 Therefore, SQL is also an economically valuable skill.

 ---